 • Capital: At least EUR 1 in share capital.

-• Management: A president who can be a legal entity or an individual.
+• Management: A president, who may be an individual or a legal entity.

 Sucursal vs. filial